Bonneuil-sur-Marne

-Bonneuil-sur-Marne (/fr/, literally Bonneuil on Marne) is a commune in the Val-de-Marne department in the southeastern suburbs of Paris, France.
-It is located 13.4 km from the center of Paris.
+Bonneuil-sur-Marne (/fr/; 'Bonneuil-on-Marne') is a commune in the Val-de-Marne department in the southeastern outer suburbs of Paris, France.
+It is located 13.4 km from the centre of Paris.

+Toponymy

+Bonneuil perhaps derives from the Latin bona oculus, meaning “good eye”.
+Eye meaning, in its older sense, “spring” or “water source.”
+Also, the suffix -uil is common in Gallo-Roman toponyms, and means a place or settlement.

 Transport

 Bonneuil-sur-Marne is served by no station of the Paris Métro, RER, or suburban rail network.
 The closest station to Bonneuil-sur-Marne is Sucy - Bonneuil station on Paris RER line A. This station is located in the neighboring commune of Sucy-en-Brie, 1.5 km from the town center of Bonneuil-sur-Marne.